 Biological and cultural bases of gender roles; the psychology of women and men and the consequent relationships between the sexes; the pressures of gender stereotype and the bases of non-stereotypic childrearing; implications of anthropological investigations for an understanding of sex role ascriptions; relationship between gender role and responses to sexuality; remedial education for personhood.
 Offered annually.
 Prereq: PSYC 2001 or equivalent, or WGS major/minor.

 Empirical research and findings pertinent to religion and religious experiences; psychological theories regarding religion; religious practices and experiences, religious orientation and awareness.
 Offered occasionally.
 Prereq: PSYC 1001.

 PSYC 3601.
 Biopsychology (3 credits)

 Biological foundations of behavior with emphasis on the nervous system.
 Physiological mechanism in sensation, perception, motivation, emotion and learning.
 Functional neuroanatomy.
 Offered without a laboratory component.
 Offered annually.
-Prereq: PSYC 2050 or consent of instructor.
+Prereq: PSYC 1001 or equivalent.

 PSYC 3650.
 Affective Neuroscience (3 credits)

 Explores the biological foundations of emotion and other affective states.
 Emphasizes the role of the nervous system (including brain, hormones, neurons, physiology) in the elaboration of affective states (e.g. sexual behavior, fear, social isolation, feeding, joy, pain) in both animals and humans.
 Includes study of current technologies for visualizing brain processes.
 Prereq: PSYC 1001 or equivalent.